githubtraining/training-manual/book/01f_facilitator_note.md

-[IMPORTANT]
-====
-*Facilitator Note:*
+> ## Facilitator Note

-As participants arrive, direct them to complete this section in preparation for class.
+> As participants arrive, direct them to complete this section in preparation for class.

-You should ensure everyone has successfully completed these steps before you begin.
+> You should ensure everyone has successfully completed these steps before you begin.
-====